dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         public bool Active { get; set; }
     }

+We now need to create a class that will represent the *ResultSet* that the stored procedure will return and in this case the ResultSet will have a single RecordSet property.
+This is a List of the row *ReturnType* we have already declared.
+Remember you can call the RecordSet property a more meaning full name like *Products* or *Accounts*, but don't forget to instantiate the recordSet in teh ResultSet's constructor.

+    internal class NormalStoredProcedureResultSet
+    {
+        public List<NormalStoredProcedureRecordSet1ReturnType> RecordSet1 { get; set; }

+        public NormalStoredProcedureResultSet()
+        {
+            RecordSet1 = new List<NormalStoredProcedureRecordSet1ReturnType>();
+        }
+    }

-Once we have those we can define a class that represents the stored procedure.
+Once we have those three classes defined we can define a class that represents the stored procedure which pulls them altogether.
+This class inherits from the *StoredProcedureBase* and take the *NormalStoredProcedureResultSet* as the *TReturn* type parameter, and the *NormalStoredProcedureParameters* as the TParameters* Type pararmeter.
+We also need to provide a "pass-through" constructor with a argument which is of the same type as "NormalStoredProcedureParameters" class.

     /// <summary>
     /// Represents a "normal" stored procedure which has parameters and returns
     /// a single result set
     /// </summary>
     internal class NormalStoredProcedure
-        : StoredProcedureBase<NormalStoredProcedureReturnType, NormalStoredProcedureParameters>
+        : StoredProcedureBase<NormalStoredProcedureResultSet, NormalStoredProcedureParameters>
     {
         public NormalStoredProcedure(NormalStoredProcedureParameters parameters)
             : base(parameters)